ambernguy5/bioe131-finalproj24/README.md

 Repeat this for all desired annotation tracks for each subtype, replacing the corresponding link, title.gff, and assemblyNames for different subtypes.
 # 5. Configure Plugins
 Configure the 3D protein viewer and MSA plugin by editing your config.json file.
 This file is typically found in your $APACHE_ROOT/jbrowse2 or /var/www/html/jbrowse2 folder:
-1. Copy and paste into your config.json file above assemblies
+1. Copy and paste into your config.json file above assemblies using vim or nano editors on terminal
 ```
 "plugins": [
   {